richardatval/www.yesproject.org/what-you-can-do/achieve-in-education.md

 Choose the right programme for you:

-#### Engage
+#### Engage<br>
 This 8-week course will help you to:
-•	Build your self confidence
+- Build your self confidence
-•	Learn to deal with difficult situations
+- Learn to deal with difficult situations
-•	Try new things and meet new people
+- Try new things and meet new people
-•	Make positive choices about what to do next
+- Make positive choices about what to do next

 You’ll receive certificates to recognise your achievements and be awarded with an accredited qualification in Employability Skills.

-#### Journey to work (J2W)
+#### Journey to work (J2W)<br>
 J2W is a 6 month programme which will help you to:
-•	Get real work experience and gain vital skills
+- Get real work experience and gain vital skills
-•	Meet local employers and learn about great job opportunities
+- Meet local employers and learn about great job opportunities
-•	Move on to get a good job, or apprenticeship, or study at college
+- Move on to get a good job, or apprenticeship, or study at college
-•	Gain qualifications in Maths, English and ICT
+- Gain qualifications in Maths, English and ICT

 ### When can I get started?

 TwentyTwenty run their programmes throughout the year.
-[Get in touch](https://www.yesproject.org/contact/) when you're ready to get started and we'll tell you more.
+Check out our [calendar](https://www.yesproject.org/course-dates/) to find out when the next Engage and J2W course start or email [brightfuture@twentytwenty.org.uk](mailto:brightfuture@twentytwenty.org.uk)

 ### About TwentyTwenty